archieyates/Autosplitters/readme.md

 ### Supported Versions
 - Supports *SLUS-00724* of **Roll Away** (the alternate name for the game) running on *ePSXe* version *2.0*

-If you have an unsupported version of the title (not the emulator) feel free to contact me to get it added